TylerBoni/shared/initial.md

 # Introduction

-Bridge Brothers wants a web application that can assist them in storing Quote, sales, accounting, and engineering data.
+BB wants a web application that can assist them in storing Quote, sales, accounting, and engineering data.
 They want to be able to quote multiple times, win bids, and create 3D models from the same data.
 As the database grows, they want to query the db to make predictions and reports for the business.

 In the long term, they want this system to be customizable enough to use for any other business in the same industry.